Applied Part 5. Mutation Testing of Specifications

 |---|---|

-base/base_spec.json | describes a correct incident scenario on which mutations will be built |
+base/base_spec.json | describes a correct incident scenario from which mutations will be built |

-Local out/mutations/ (4 mutants) | repeated run with the same seed produces the same mutation_id order; directory is not committed |
+Local out/mutations/ (4 mutants) | re-running with the same seed produces the same mutation_id order; the directory is not committed |

-out/validator_results.json | each mutant has a bound Given/When/Then step and JSON Schema rule; has diagnostic_code, halt_before, depth (depth) |
+out/validator_results.json | each mutant has a bound Given/When/Then step and JSON Schema rule; has diagnostic_code, halt_before, depth |

-| Minimal immunity report | three vector components are filled — strict_reject_rate, depth_of_diagnostics, recovery_time_p95_ms; runnable example passes smoke-pass |
+| Minimal immunity report | the three vector components are filled in — strict_reject_rate, depth_of_diagnostics, recovery_time_p95_ms; the runnable example passes smoke-pass |

 The full track adds expected/expected_failures.json as a regression base for CI, a short reviewable report or entry in validation.md, and a CI gate that compares the new run against the old mutation_id.
-Consider it ready if the validator stops cycles and temporal anomalies before the execution phase, and CI blocks regression on at least one old mutation_id.
+Consider it ready if the validator stops cycles and temporal anomalies before the execution phase, and CI blocks regression against at least one old mutation_id.

 Practice

-cd book2/examples/stress-mutator && python3 scripts/mutate_specs.py --base base/base_spec.json --seed 20260517 --out out/mutations— *expectation: inout/mutations/exactly 4 files withmutation_idm_20260517_nullify_855e4297f7,m_20260517_futuretime_…,m_20260517_escalationcycle_…,m_20260517_prioritycontradiction_…;diff out/mutations/manifest.json manifest.example.jsonyields 0 lines of difference.*python3 scripts/fake_validator.py --mutations out/mutations --out out/validator_results.json && python3 scripts/immunity_score.py --validator-results out/validator_results.json --expected expected/expected_failures.json --out out/immunity.json— *expectation:strict_reject_rate >= 0.98,depth_of_diagnostics >= 3,recovery_time_p95_ms <= 1200.*- Transfer to
+cd book2/examples/stress-mutator && python3 scripts/mutate_specs.py --base base/base_spec.json --seed 20260517 --out out/mutations— *expectation: inout/mutations/exactly 4 files withmutation_idm_20260517_nullify_855e4297f7,m_20260517_futuretime_…,m_20260517_escalationcycle_…,m_20260517_prioritycontradiction_…;diff out/mutations/manifest.json manifest.example.jsongives 0 lines of difference.*python3 scripts/fake_validator.py --mutations out/mutations --out out/validator_results.json && python3 scripts/immunity_score.py --validator-results out/validator_results.json --expected expected/expected_failures.json --out out/immunity.json— *expectation:strict_reject_rate >= 0.98,depth_of_diagnostics >= 3,recovery_time_p95_ms <= 1200.*- Transfer to

 Review Questions